 Yes.
 Our staff and personal tutors are very experienced in handling your university applications.
 Students attend events Higher Education fairs and representatives from a number of universities visit the College.
 We have a dedicated Oxbridge advisor and take our candidates to the Oxbridge conference each year.
 All UCAS applications are checked by personal tutors and we have a well stocked university prospectus library to help you with your choices.
 Expert support is provided for those students who wish to progress to specialist colleges, for example in Music, Art or Drama.The vast majority of our students secure their first choice of university places.
 There are information sessions for parents to help them understand the process and to assist them in supporting students.

 This website lists all our courses and you can request a prospectus and we will include any subject information sheets that you may be interested in.
-Our Open Evening in October is a great time to visit the College and talk with subject teachers to find out about courses that you are interested in.
+Our Open Evenings are a great time to visit the College and talk with subject teachers to find out about courses that you are interested in.

 Woking College closely monitors each student’s academic achievements and their personal and social development.
 All students are set challenging targets which reflect the fact that the vast majority perform significantly better with us than their GCSE scores might predict.
 Our well-established system of tutor support and guidance allows students to meet each week with a personal tutor individually and together as a tutor group.
 Progress reports are sent home on a half-termly basis.
 There are two Academic Tutoring Days per year to which students and parents are invited to discuss the student’s progress.
 These provide the ideal opportunity to meet personal and subject tutors.